cs01/gdbgui/README.rst

 Options
 ~~~~~~~
+positional arguments:
+  cmd                   The binary and arguments to run in gdb.
+This is a way
+                        to script the intial loading of the inferior binary
+                        you wish to debug.
+For example gdbgui './mybinary
+                        -myarg -flag1 -flag2'

+optional arguments:
   -h, --help            show this help message and exit
---port PORT   The port on which gdbgui will be hosted
+  -p PORT, --port PORT  The port on which gdbgui will be hosted
   --host HOST           The host ip address on which gdbgui serve.
---gdb GDB     Path to gdb executable.
+  -g GDB, --gdb GDB     Path to gdb executable.
---cmd CMD     The binary and arguments to run in gdb.
-This is a way to
-              script the intial loading of the inferior binary you wish to
-              debug.
-For example gdbgui --cmd='./mybinary -myarg -flag1
-              -flag2'
+  -v, --version         Print version
   --debug               The debug flag of this Flask application.
-Pass this flag when
+Pass this
-              debugging gdbgui itself to automatically reload the server
+                        flag when debugging gdbgui itself to automatically
-              when changes are detected
+                        reload the server when changes are detected
   --no_browser          By default, the browser will open with gdb gui.
-Pass this flag
+Pass
-              so the browser does not open.
+                        this flag so the browser does not open.

 Features
 --------